parikhkrish02/OnAlert/README.md

 # OnAlert

 A Competitive Programming contests Notifier in Django.
-Stay updated with all contests and never miss upon any contest.
+Stay updated with all contests and never miss upon any opportunity.

 This is the website we created as our 3<sup>rd</sup> semester SGP project 🎉